 If you are interested in going on a metal hunting spree on a beach, there are a few essential things you should know, to make your experience more productive and enjoyable.
 While using the sophisticated relic metal detectors like Tesoro Cibola, Garrett AT Pro or Fisher F75 will certainly help you, there are quite a few other factors, that determine whether your exploration will be successful or not.
 And with the right approach and preparation, you can get the most out of unlikeliest of places, and without an expensive metal detector.
+You can even get a waterproof metal detector, some snorkel gear, and hunt the shallow waters.

 Getting to know the beach :

-In this case it is good to expand your awareness of the beaches you hunt on, so you make the quest easier and with the maximum results.
+In this case, it is good to expand your awareness of the beaches you hunt on, so you make the quest easier and with the maximum results.

 Few things to keep in mind to maximize the finds :